navkar/Predictions/README.md

 * Trans-humanism - A transhuman is a being that resembles a human in most respects but who has powers and abilities beyond those of standard humans.
    - Artifical eyes and ears and organs
    - Everyone will be nano-chipped.
    - Will we fight against the evolution of our own species?
+Super human-beings ?
 * Wars will be fought online, no boots on the ground (no foot soldiers)
 * Chemical generation of heat, flame less heating surfaces! (some thing of this sort)
 * VR will be fully in vogue.
 * Manifestation using molecules and atoms to create tangible products
+  - Awakening will be easier.
+Being happy will be easier.
+  - Music era re-starts like the 1960-70s.

 #### 2027 - 2028 (Panopticon era :eyes:)

 * Demonetization of **Gold**.
 Gold will be ceased to be a precious metal.
+  - Will Gold be precious when energy is freely available ?
+Gold is just compressed energy or store-of-value.
 * Beginning of fully digital era.
 * Advances in virtual and augmented reality will transform gaming and education.
 * Quantum computing could revolutionise cryptography, big data, surveillance, digital IDs.
 The people may fight back with open-source technology and peer-to-peer networks.